guofei9987/guofei9987.github.io/_posts/推文/2017-08-04-pythonchebyshev.md

 <img src='http://www.guofei.site/public/postimg/chebyshev.png'>

-The graph tells us the gap between Chebyshev inequality and the
+The graph tells us the accuracy of the Chebysheve inequality.